wyounas/homer/README.rst

 Users
 =====

 Homer is used in academia for research.
-It can helpful to look at existing uses of Homer to learn how you can use it to design a robust system for text analysis.
+It can be helpful to look at existing uses of Homer to learn how you can use it to design a robust system for text analysis.

 - **Babanejad, Nastaran, et al.** "The role of preprocessing for word representation learning in affective tasks."